Monash eVigilation is Monash's own online supervision platform. You'll be supervised by a trained Monash staff member.

 To be entitled to alternative assessment arrangements, you need to register with Disability Support Services.

 How you request feedback on your final assessment (exam) depends on which School you're with.
-Please see your School’s Education Management Office for assistance.
+Please contact us for assistance.

 No, you can't have more than two final assessments (exams) in one day.